46 defense: Description

 Currently, the 46 is rarely used in professional and college football.
 This is largely because of multiple receiver and spread formations.
-The eight man line that the 46 presented was most effective against the two back, two wide receiver sets common in the 1980s.
+The eight-man line that the 46 presented was most effective against the two-back, two–wide receiver sets common in the 1980s.

 A weakness of the 46 defense is that with eight defensive players lining up near the line of scrimmage and only three in the secondary, it leaves areas open for receivers to catch passes.
 Also, timed passes can be thrown before the players blitzing have a chance to reach the quarterback.
 When the Miami Dolphins gave the Bears their only loss of the 1985 season, Miami exploited these weaknesses with quarterback Dan Marino's quick release of the ball, and their receivers' ability to beat the one-on-one coverage of Chicago's cornerbacks.

-Another problem with the 46 defense is that most teams do not have enough impact players to run the 46 as effectively as the Bears and Ryan's other two major successes, the late 1980s Philadelphia Eagles for which he was head coach and the 1993 Houston Oilers for whom he was defensive coordinator, did.
+Another problem with the 46 defense is that most teams do not have enough impact players to run the 46 as effectively as the Bears and Ryan's other two major successes, the late 1980s Philadelphia Eagles for whom he was head coach and the 1993 Houston Oilers for whom he was defensive coordinator, did.
 Those teams fielded some of the best front-seven defenses ever, and included such players as Jerome Brown, Mike Singletary, Steve McMichael, Richard Dent, Dan Hampton, Clyde Simmons, Reggie White, Otis Wilson, Seth Joyner, William Fuller, and Wilber Marshall.

 In today's game, the 46 defense is often simplified to its main component of walking the strong safety up to the line of scrimmage as an eighth man in the box to help contain the run.
 Defenses today may also run safety blitzes and corner blitzes at crucial moments without committing wholly to the "46" defense.
 Up front, teams still use the concept of the "T-N-T" alignment, where two defensive ends are covering (lined up directly across from) the guards, and a nose tackle is covering the center.
 In the case of a zone-blocking scheme, this makes it difficult for the offensive linemen to reach any of the linebackers on the second level.